Baha'i Fulfills Prophecies for Christ's Second Coming

 On Jesus' first coming, the ridicules and condemnations heaped upon that blessed soul are well-known.
 The people called him gluttonous and a winebibber, sharing meals with tax collectors and sinners.
 They mocked his claims, misconstrued his aims, and denied his warnings.
 They said: "Is not this Jesus of Nazareth son of Joseph, whose father and mother we know?
 How can he say therefore, I came down from heaven?"
 Today, (2,000 years later) the influence of that glorious personage is undeniable, claiming one-third of the population of the earth as followers.

 Now is the time to investigate!
 The Baha'is Under the Provisions of the Covenant offer a series of free classes with no obligation.
 One's beliefs must be based on proof and evidence and rooted in reality; otherwise it is nothing more than superstition.
-For more information on the return of Jesus and the coming of the second Christ, please call the International Baha'i Center at 1-406-721-5731 or locally write to P.O.
-Box 702, Glenwood Springs, CO 81601, or visit www.bupc.org Investigate now before it is too late.
+For more information on the return of Jesus and the coming of the second Christ, visit www.bupc.org Investigate now before it is too late.

-Colin O'Brien is chairperson of the Baha'i council of Pitkin, Eagle and Garfield counties.
+Editorial by Chairperson of the Tri-County Baha'i Council of Pitkin, Eagle and Garfield counties.

 Read it online at the Aspen Times: